Vondel Prize

-The Vondel Prize is a literary translation prize, for full-length works from the Dutch into English.
-The prize was established in 1996 by the Foundation for the Production and Translation of Dutch Literature, and is named after the 17th-century Dutch writer Joost van den Vondel.
+The Vondel Prize is a literary translation prize for full-length works from the Dutch into English.
+The prize was established in 1996 by the Foundation for the Production and Translation of Dutch literature, and is named after the 17th-century Dutch writer Joost van den Vondel.

+The award is currently presented biennially (every two years).
+It is administered by The Society of Authors in the UK, in collaboration with the Dutch Foundation for Literature (which was formerly the establishing body).
+The prize recognizes the best book-length translation from Dutch or Flemish (the variety of Dutch spoken in Belgium) into English, and generally carries a value of £5,000 (GBP).
+The prize is considered one of the most prestigious translation awards dedicated to Dutch literature in the English-speaking world.